 But it is interesting because the urmahlullu of Ancient Assyria were lion-centaur guardian spirits that protected palace "ablutions rooms" -- that is, bathing rooms.
 Now here is another sagittary guarding a bathhouse, thousands of years later: a survival from a distant time, or a coincidence?
 And let me stretch credulity even further to note that Leo, then as now, is a name associated with lions.

 I have tracked down the reference in the story above, however.
 It is from pages 74-75 of Cyril Mango's "The Legend of Leo the Wise,” in the book Byzantium and Its Image.
 Mango is a retired professor at Oxford, and I've written, with no response so far.

 Next up, here is a weaver's interpretation of the sagittary of the Trojan War, incorporated into a wall tapestry.
 The original, The Battle with the Sagittary and the Conference at Achilles' Tent, hangs in the Metropolitan Museum of Art in New York City.
 It was woven around 1470-90 in Holland, too early to have been influenced by Shakespeare's Dreadful Sagittary, but maybe coming from Guido of Colonne or Benoît de Sainte-Maure.

 Take a look at the whole tapestry:

 Kind of confusing, huh?
 Where's the actual sagittary?
 Here, let me zoom in and pop the beastie out for you to see:

 Note that you cannot see tail or feet.
 Are those feet paws or hooves?
 The fellow's beard is very mane-like.
+His body fur is very curly and wild; to me that's more lionlike than equine.
+Compare especially with the coats of the horses in the tapestry.
 In the absence of any other clues, I like to think it is a liontaur.